For details of how to claim any of the new account offers listed below read our free bets for golf betting guide here!

 Retief Goosen (2014): "I like this golf course.
 It's a golf course you need to hit a lot of different kind of shots off the tee.
 It's not a golf course that you can just blast away at it, not that I can anymore anyway.
 So actually a lot of holes now doglegs I don't have to worry about running out so that's good.
 The course is in really good shape.
 A little bit more rough throughout than there has been in the past.
 You pretty much have no chance of stopping it on these greens with the rough.
 Today, I kept it fairly good on the fairway and the back-9 was a couple of bad drives but depends what happens now, the weather this afternoon.
 If it rains the greens will get softer and make the course play quite a bit different than it did this morning.
 This course played tough this morning.
 The fairways running out pretty good and, like I say, some of the greens are really tough to get close.
 Yeah, it could rain, could have a delay and come back tomorrow morning, no wind and the guys shoot 7, 8-under.
 Who knows?
 As it's playing now, it's tough out there.
 Hopefully we won't get too much rain.
 I prefer the course to play hard and fast."

-Path to Victory: Below are the end of round positions for the last 7 winners:
+Path to Victory: Below are the end of round positions for the last 8 winners:

 Incoming form of winners since 2010:

-First Round Leader Analysis: First round leader(s), their group and winning score since 2010.
+First Round Leader Analysis: First round leader(s), their wave and winning score since 2010.
 Full First Round Leader stats are here.

 For the record, here's the breakdown of Bermudagrass PGA Tour victors in the field since 2008:

-The metrics this week at St Jude are a little confusing.
-The talented Daniel Berger captured his first PGA Tour title here 12 months ago at a very nice 33/1.
-10th at Augusta and 9th at TPC Sawgrass had marked him out as one to follow and he also became the 4th maiden PGA Tour victor in 7 renewals at Memphis since 2010 to win this title - so don't be scared of non-winners if they fit your criteria this week.
+This title has been won by 4 maiden PGA Tour victors in the past 8 renewals at Memphis since 2010 - so don't be scared of non-winners if they fit your criteria this week.
 Fitting the maiden pattern, Fabian Gomez won at a whopping 400/1 in 2015.
-With a top-20 at Colonial 2 outings prior to arriving in Tennessee, Gomez captured his first PGA Tour title here whilst the big guns all started slowly or faded away.
+With a top 20 at Colonial 2 outings prior to arriving in Tennessee, Gomez captured his first PGA Tour title here whilst the big guns all started slowly or faded away.
 Gomez has a history of playing well in Puerto Rico and had won a web.com tournament at Le Triomphe Country Club in Louisiana in 2010.